Use space to open navigation items

 West Dapto Road Stage 1B worksWest Dapto Road Stage 1B works overview

-We’ve recently started construction of the next stage of works including the upgrade of the intersection of Shone Avenue, Wongawilli Road and West Dapto Road as well as works along West Dapto Road towards Yard Street.
+The next stage of works including the upgrade of the intersection of Shone Avenue, Wongawilli Road and West Dapto Road as well as works along West Dapto Road towards Yard Street started in 2025.
+This will involve a temporary closure to part of West Dapto Road from 29 July 2025 until mid-2026.

 This large-scale project includes: